michaelccata/ShinyEnronAppEmails/README.md

 Directory - Name of person, Email Addresses, Position in the Company

-I transformed that into (sketchy SQL munging queries included in the repository)
+*I transformed that into (sketchy SQL munging queries included in the repository)*\

 Bagofwords_xxx

-[Message ID, Sender, Date, Daily Aggregated Email Content (subject + body),

-Position of the Person, Classification as Enron employee (irrelevant for "Internal" data-set),

-Direction of the message (Above, Below, Peer) in respect of the sender]
+[Message ID, Sender, Date, Daily Aggregated Email Content (subject + body), Position of the Person, Classification as Enron employee (irrelevant for "Internal" data-set),Direction of the message (Above, Below, Peer) in respect of the sender]

 *Cleaned and prepared data sets in the repository:*